dimforge/ncollide/docs/faq.md

 ```

 If doing so does not work, double check the [API
-documentation](../doc/ncollide): you might just have mispelled
+documentation](../rustdoc/ncollide): you might just have misspelled the method
-the method name.
+name.

 --------